Arbitrariness: Mathematics

-A logical symbol is a fundamental concept in logic, tokens of which may be marks or a configuration of marks which form a particular pattern.
+A logical symbol is a fundamental concept in logic, tokens of which may be marks or a configuration of marks forming a particular pattern.

-In mathematics, arbitrary corresponds to the term "any" and the universal quantifier $\forall$, as in an arbitrary division of a set or an arbitrary permutation of a sequence.
-Its use implies generality and that a statement does not only apply to special cases, but that one may select any available choice and the statement will still hold.
+In mathematics, arbitrary corresponds to the term "every" and the universal quantifier $\forall$, as in an arbitrary division of a set or an arbitrary permutation of a sequence.
+Its use implies generality and that a statement does not only apply to special cases, but to every available choice.
 For example, one might say that: